-EMV Card Swipe/Dip/Tap Support for Credit Card Transactions, uses Wi-Fi for for ease of mobility
+EMV Card Swipe/Dip/Tap Support for Credit Card Transactions, uses Wi-Fi for ease of mobility.

-The PAX S920 ships with a certified EMV app for BookingCenter and our processor partners: TSYS, Vital, and VisaNet.
-This is the top-of-the-line device from PAX, as it supports everything: swipe/tap/dip and works via ethernet or wi-fi for mobility.
-Retail cost: ~$400.
+The PAX S920 and Q30 ship with a certified EMV app for BookingCenter and our processor partners: Global Integrated, TSYS, Vital, and VisaNet.
+The S920 is a proven ‘work horse’ and the Q30 is the top-of-the-line device for lodging from PAX.
+Both support everything: swipe/tap/dip and works via ethernet or wi-fi for mobility.
+Retail costs: ~$400.

 Card Swiper for Credit Card and/or Debit Card (non-EMV)